Church of Most Holy Saviour, Agrar: Institutions

 The Agrar parish manages and runs two Schools known as Agrar Church Higher Primary School, Holy saviour English medium higher and lower primary school.
 The church used to run Christa Jyoti High School was established in 1984.

 They also manage Holy Saviour Hall which was inaugurated in 2018.
+At present christa Jyoti high school is shutdown.

 Demographics

 The parish has 311 families with a population of 1,492 members as of September 2011.

 Significance

 Being one of the oldest church, Agrar church is also famous for many organizations which started under the supervision of church administration.

 St. Ann's Convent at Agrar, St. Ann's of Bangalore Convent at Agrar, Agrar Church Primary School, Holy Saviour English Medium School and Christa Jyothi High School are administered and supported by Agrar Church.

 Most Holy Redeemer Church, Belthangady is the daughter church of this parish.

 The church is built in the Baroque architecture style.
 Its frescos and paintings on the altar are beautiful and well renowned showing Jesus sitting with his Apostles and clearly portraying the artistic touch of Br.
 Antonio Moscheni, who also painted the St. Aloysius Chapel in Mangalore in the style of Sistine Chapel in Vatican City.